ecotone/tidy-data-assignment/README.md

 |README.md| The very file you are reading|

 ### Alternative column names
-The names of the variables in the original data are rather self descriptive but also rather long.
+The names of the variables in the original data are generally self descriptive but also rather long.
 Depending on intentded use it may be useful to refer to these variable using different names:

- * a Short name, mostly based on the original file column number.
+ * a Short name, mostly based on the column number in the original dataset.
  * a Long name, derived from the original column name, modified to be R-syntax compatible (for e.g. the original names included parenthesis characters which are not allowed in data.frame's colnames.)
  * the original file name.